-We promote and enhance the development of competent, compassionate, and committed medical practitioners and leaders to provide goal-centered care across all post-acute and long-term care settings.
+We promote and enhance the development of skilled, compassionate, and committed medical practitioners, clinicians, and leaders to provide person-centered, goal-concordant care across all post-acute and long-term care settings.

-Dedicated to defining and improving quality, we advance our mission through timely professional development, evidence-based clinical guidance, and tireless advocacy on behalf of members, patients, families, and staff.
+Dedicated to defining and improving quality, we advance our mission through timely interprofessional development, evidence-based clinical guidance, and steadfast advocacy on behalf of members, patients and residents, families, and staff.

 The American Medical Directors Association (AMDA), was officially chartered in June, 1977, when Dr. James Pattee (as the AMA's representative) and Mr. Herman Gruber (of the AMA Aging Committee staff) went to Hilton Head, South Carolina, to swear in Dr. William Dodd as founding president of the organization.